Depending on the survey, somewhere between 15%-25% of Americans can’t park their car inside their garage.

 In other words, there’s so much stuff in American garages they can’t fit the one thing that’s supposed to be there:

 So if you’re one of those frustrated that you can’t park inside, then you’ll love this.

 You’re not going to spend all weekend “rage cleaning.”

-Today, we’re going to declutter your garage, but we’ll do things a bit differently.
+Today, we’re going to learn how to clean out your garage, but we’ll do things a bit differently.

 Most people don’t clean out their garage because they make it one BIG project instead of several smaller ones.

-What does your garage decluttering project have to do with video games?
+What does decluttering your garage have to do with video games?